How do I apply for a permit?

 What happens if I burn without a permit?

-Do I need a permit to burn in an incinerator/Drum?
+Do I need a permit to burn in an open drum incinerator and manufactured incinerator?

-During a Total Fire Ban can I use a gas stove?
+During a Total Fire Ban can I use a gas operated appliance?

 Yes, a gas stove or BBQ is acceptable during a total fire ban.